Ahmed-Amine-Soltani/terraform-gcp-cdn/more-detail.md

 ------

-We can declare its variables in the **variables.tf** file or directly in the module block
+We can declare the variables in the **variables.tf** file or directly in the module block

 ```hcl
 variable "dns_name" {